OcelotBabou/Quartz/content/2-The World/Regions/Cities/Flown.md

 **Local Legends or Stories:**

 One of the most cherished legends in Flown is that of the "Ascended Gods."
-According to this revered tale, the gods Mercio, Vilcren, and Ratura, the pillars of humanity and key figures in Agroman culture, are said to have founded the city of Flown.
+According to this revered tale, the gods [[Mercio]], [[Vilcren]], and [[Ratura]], the pillars of humanity and key figures in Agroman culture, are said to have founded the city of Flown.
 It is believed that these gods bestowed special blessings upon the city, ensuring its prosperity and protection.
-Another popular story is that of the "Eagle of Flown," a legendary bird that is said to have guided the Ascended Gods to the fertile lands Agroma in days long past.
+Another popular story is that of the "Eagle of Flown," a legendary bird that is said to have guided the Ascended Gods to the fertile lands of Agroma in days long past.

 **Visitors' Experience:**